How to buy FANTOM (FTM)

 Step 1.
 Register with an exchange that lists FTM

-You can then sign up for an account by providing your email address and password, while some exchanges will also require your personal information and proof of ID in line with Know Your Customer and Anti-Money Laundering (KYC/AML) regulations.
+Then, you can sign up for an account by providing your email address and password.
+Some exchanges will also require your personal information and proof of ID in line with Know Your Customer and Anti-Money Laundering (KYC/AML) regulations.